 Memorial to Gay Holocaust Victims – Tel Aviv, Israel

 First unveiled in 2014, the Memorial to Gay Holocaust Victims is the first monument in Israel dedicated to homosexual Holocaust victims.
-The monument is located in the city's center and is designed around a pink triangle.
+The monument is located in the city center and is designed around a pink triangle.
 Inscriptions on the monument read (in English, Hebrew, and German) "In memory of those persecuted by the Nazi regime for their sexual orientation and gender identity."

 Frankfurter Engel – Frankfurt, Germany

 Opened in 1994, the Frankfurter Engel was the first monument of its kind in Germany.
-The statue in the form of an angel has an inscription at the bottom in German, which translates to "Homosexual men and women were persecuted and murdered in Nazi Germany.
+The statue is in the form of an angel and has an inscription at the bottom in German, which translates to "Homosexual men and women were persecuted and murdered in Nazi Germany.
 The crimes were denied, the dead concealed, the survivors scorned and prosecuted.
 We remember this, in the awareness that men who love men and women who love women still face persecution."

 And don’t forget: to travel to these destinations and discover these great gay monuments, book your accommodation on misterbandb.com

 Cozy apartments, private rooms and amazing homes: be welcomed by the gay community in over 200 countries

 Apartments, rooms, homes: be welcomed by the gay community